jedisct1/dsvpn/README.md

 sudo ./dsvpn server vpn.key auto 1959
 ```

 Here, I use port `1959`.
 Everything else is set to the default values.
+If you want to use the default port (`443`), it doesn't even have to be specified.

 ## Example usage on the client